GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/04.131-140/07.Where-High-the-Heavenly-Temple-Stands/docs.md

 ---
+title: |
-title: 137.
-Where High the Heavenly Temple Stands
+    137. Where High the Heavenly Temple Stands - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 137.
+Where High the Heavenly Temple Stands.
+Where high the heavenly temple stands,  The house of God not made with hands,  A great High Priest our nature wears,  The Guardian of mankind appears.
+    keywords:  |
-    keywords: Church Hymnal, Where High the Heavenly Temple Stands, Where high the heavenly temple stands,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Where High the Heavenly Temple Stands, Where high the heavenly temple stands.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 137. WHERE HIGH THE HEAVENLY TEMPLE STANDS
+####  Church Hymnal 1941,

 ```txt

 1.
 Where high the heavenly temple stands,
 The house of God not made with hands,